LCOGT/banzai/README.rst

 Tests
 -----
 Unit tests can be run using pytest.
-The end-to-end tests require more setup, so to run only the unit tests locally run:
+End-to-end tests are skipped by default, so to run only the unit tests locally run:

 .. code-block:: bash

-    uv run pytest -m 'not e2e'
+    uv run pytest

-The `-m` is short for marker.
+The default pytest options exclude the ``e2e`` and ``e2e_site`` markers.
 The following markers are defined if you only want to run a subset of the tests:

 * e2e: End-to-end tests.
 Skip these if you only want to run unit tests.
 * master_bias: Only test making a master bias